Cghlewis/data-mgmt-ed-research-book/_book/03-dmp.md

 ### What to include?

 What to include in a DMP varies some across funding agencies.
-While you should check each funding agency’s site for their specific DMP requirements, there are typically 10 common categories covered in a data management plan [@gonzales_ten_2022; @icpsr_guide_nodate; @center_for_open_science_creating_nodate] .
+While you should check each funding agency’s site for their specific DMP requirements, there are typically 10 common categories covered in a data management plan [@gonzales_ten_2022; @icpsr_guide_nodate; @center_for_open_science_creating_nodate; @michener_ten_2015].
 Those categories are:

 1. Roles and responsibilities
     - What are the staff roles in management and long-term preservation of data?